alexwebr/evilmaid_chkdsk/README.md

 ===============
 This is s simple 512-byte MBR program that pretends to be Windows CHKDSK.
 It asks the user for a password, writes that password back to the media it booted from, renders that media unbootable, and reboots.

 **NOTE**: Windows helpfully prompts the user to format the drive when its inserted, or when they first log in after the password has been captured.
-I don't think this can be considered a serious tool until that's fixed, but I've used literally every byte of the MBR - the next version stable version probably won't be 512 bytes :)
+I don't think this can be considered a serious tool until that's fixed, but I've used literally every byte of the MBR - the next stable version probably won't be 512 bytes :)

 Terminal capture of using it with QEMU: http://ascii.io/a/1201